aneeshmurali-n/AMN-STM32-Flasher/README.md

 ---

-Made with ❤️ by **Aneesh Murali Nariyampully**
+Made with ❤️ and precision by **Aneesh Murali Nariyampully**
-If this project inspired you or made your workflow easier, please ⭐ it on GitHub!
+If this project inspired you or made your workflow easier, please ⭐ it on GitHub.